AdityaSreevatsaK/SmartFlow/README.md

 applications of machine learning, AI, and data science techniques to solve a real-world problem.

 ## Project Title
-A Survey of Reinforcement Learning Algorithms for Optimising Operations in Bike Sharing Services
+SmartFlow: Reinforcement Learning and Agentic AI for Bike Sharing Optimisation

 ## Objective
-Bike Sharing Services (BSS) offer affordable and convenient last-mile transportation, helping reduce urban traffic congestion and pollution.
-A significant operational challenge in BSS is the repositioning of bikes using trucks to balance supply and demand across stations and time intervals.
-Reinforcement Learning (RL) has emerged as a promising approach to optimise repositioning strategies, aiming to maximise revenue while minimising operational costs.
-This project presents a comprehensive survey of RL-based methods applied in similar contexts and implements a practical solution tailored to a BSS scenario in Bengaluru, estimating the potential increase in profit.
+SmartFlow is a novel solution for enhancing the efficiency of bike sharing systems through the integration of deep reinforcement learning and agentic AI.
+The RL model learns optimal actions to balance supply and demand across stations, while agentic components handle real-time notifications to ground personnel, such as truck drivers.
+This dual approach ensures both intelligent decision-making and timely execution, offering a scalable and adaptive strategy for modern urban transport networks.

 ## Repository Structure
 - `docs/` – Paper drafts, presentations, reports